roc-lang/rbt/docs/adrs/001-layers-of-job-isolation.md

 ### Linux, BSD, etc

-These systems can use `fstrace` can see what files a process is reading and writing.
+These systems can use `strace` can see what files a process is reading and writing.
 Using that, we can at least warn if someone accesses or writes a file outside the allowed list.
 I don't remember off the top of my head how much it slows down the process, though.